a-sit-plus/signum/docs/docs/examples.md

 ### Definitions

 Let's say you are using ASN.1 as your wire format for interoperability with different frameworks and languages.
-This particular example demonstrates log reporting, i.e. the status of an operation, maybe from a smartcard is sent off-device.
+This particular example demonstrates how log messages, i.e. the status of an operation, maybe from a smartcard, are sent off-device.

 !!! note inline end
     Such constraints may seem artificial, but when bandwidth is low, a compact representation is key.

-A log message is an implicitly tagged ASN.1 structure with APPLICATION tag `1337` and sequence semantics.
+A log message is an implicitly tagged ASN.1 structure with APPLICATION tag `26` and sequence semantics.
 It contains the number of times an operation was run, and a timestamp, which can be either relative (in whole seconds since the last operation) or absolute (UTC Time).
 This relative/absolute flag uses the implicit APPLICATION tag `42` and the tuple of flag and time